Safe Travels Are the Perfect Gift This Holiday Season

 What's that mini-van doing in the left lane two car lengths back?
 They are going way too fast.
 Is this person in front of me asleep?
 Is that Christmas tree tied down with dental floss?
 Is that an actual reindeer in that trailer?
 When you start watching other drivers, paranoia begins to seep in.
 Pretty soon you may start wondering if you're on Santa's Naughty List for being such a cynic.
 Worse yet, what if you're not on any list at all?
 What if Santa delisted you?

-There are times when you have to travel and there's no way to stay underground in a bunker until the new year.
+There are times when you have to travel and there's no way to stay underground until the new year.
 Relax.
 It's not all bad.
 There are things you can do to make your holiday travels a little safer.
 You just need a handful of smart tips.
 Lucky for you, here are a few wrapped up.
 You don't even have to shake the box to try and guess what's inside.

 Rapid-Fire Holiday Travel Tips